-All candidates take: and Paper 1: 1 hour 45 minutes Paper 2: 1 hour 45 minutes Theory 60% 75 marks Problem-solving and 40% Programming 50 marks Short-answer and structured questions Short-answer and structured questions Questions will be based on section 1 of the subject content Questions will be based on section 2 of the subject content All questions are compulsory All questions are compulsory No calculators are permitted Externally assessed 20 marks are from questions set on the pre-release material No calculators are permitted Externally assessed
+Paper 1: Paper 2: 1 hour 45 min.
+1 hour 45 min.
+Theory 60%.
+Problem-solving and Programming 50%.
+75 marks.
+75 marks.
+Short-answer and structured questions.
+Short answer questions, structured questions, and a Questions will be based on topics 1- 6. scenario based question.
+No calculators permitted.
+Questions will be based on topics 7 - 10.
+Externally assessed.
+All questions are compulsory.
+No calculators permitted.
+Externally assessed.